Trading tools for crypto assets

 No. You should only go in when an indicator just switched from red to green if you want to go long.
 Or just switched from green to red if you want to go short (Please note that shorting is much more risky than going long).
 If an indicator is e.g. green for 10 days, it makes less sense to go in.
 If price already ran up and goes down again, you may lose money doing so.
 Even if you would have made a profit if you had entered when it switched from red to green.
 If you are very sure that it is the start of a bull run, it might nevertheless make sense to go in.
 Decide for yourself and also bear the risk.

 What types of trades do your indicators perform?
 On which time frames?

 The currently available indicators are meant for swing trades which last one to multiple weeks.
 This is a rather relaxing way to trade as it is fine to look at a chart once a day.

 Indicators for more short term trades are not offered yet, but might be in future.

 Long term investing makes less sense as there is always a huge crash in crypto every 1 or 2 years.
-The often propagated hodling is a receipt for financial disaster and deep emotional distress as a lot of people sell the bottom after a crash.
-Only very few people get make it this way.
+The often propagated hodling is a recipe for financial disaster and deep emotional distress as a lot of people sell the bottom after a crash.
+Only very few people get it right this way.